VoylinsGamedevJourney/gozen/README.md

 *The Minimalist Video Editor*

 > [!IMPORTANT]
 > GoZen is currently in Alpha!
 Expect bugs and frequent changes to happen!
-Beta release is planned for late 2025.
+Beta release is planned for middle of 2026.
 >
 > Visit the [GoZen project site](https://voylinsgamedevjourney.github.io/gozen/) for more information and updates.